This page brings together many of Debt Camel’s articles about CCJs to answer the common worries people have:

 It’s important to consider your full situation: your income, expenditure and other debts.
 There is no point in trying to sort out one problem creditor by offering an amount of money which means you won’t be able to pay your other debts so they will take you to court… You need to look at what your good debt options are.

 The start of the court process is when you are sent a Claim Form.
-Don’t worry if the form says Northampton County Court – you don’t have to go to Northampton, in most cases there isn’t a court hearing at all and if there is it will be in your local County Court.
+Don’t worry if the form says Northampton County Court – you don’t have to go to Northampton.
+In most cases there isn’t a court hearing at all.
+If there is, it will be in your local County Court.

 Read What to do if you get a Claim Form – that covers:

-- making sure it really is a claim form (N1), not just a letter from a debt collector or firm of solicitors threatening court action;
+- making sure it really is a claim form (N1), not just a letter threatening court action;

 - deciding if you dispute the debt (is the amount wrong? have you repaid it? is it too old so it is statute barred? etc);